openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_swift.rst

 Use Swift for Data Storage
 ####################################

-To change the default configuration of anOpen edX instance to use Swift (the OpenStack Object Store project) for data storage, you update the ``server-vars.yml`` file in the edX platform.
+To change the default configuration of an Open edX instance to use Swift (the OpenStack Object Store project) for data storage, you update the ``/edx/app/edx_ansible/server-vars.yml`` file.

 ..
 Note::
   Before proceeding, review :ref:`Guidelines for Updating the Open edX Platform`.

-To change your data storage configuration, you must determine the values to use for settings the ``server-vars.yml`` file, including your storage domain and bucket.
+Before you change your data storage configuration, be sure to determine the values that apply to your Swift data storage service, including the name of your bucket.
 Then, follow these steps.

+.. if bucket applies ^^

 #.
 Stop the LMS server.